 - Armodino Calvi, aged 41, who settled in America, in 1893

 Calvi Settlers in United States in the 20th Century

-- Agata Calvi, aged 8, who emigrated to the United States from Palermo, Palermo, in 1906
+- Agata Calvi, aged 8, who immigrated to the United States from Palermo, Palermo, in 1906

 - Antonio Calvi, aged 40, who landed in America from Cassano, Pavia, in 1907

 - Angelo Calvi, aged 28, who landed in America from Moio. di Calvi, Italy, in 1909